What better start than an iconic rooftop!

 To begin your adventure make your way to Mt View Hotel which can be found at the top end of Bridge Road.
 Mt View is iconic in Richmond - namely for their rooftop bar which has breathtaking views across the city skyline.

 When you arrive, let them know your names and that you are on an AmazingCo Food Walk and have a prepaid booking.
-Ask for Laura - she will take you up to the rooftop where you can kick off your day with drinks and nibbles with a view!
+Ask the friendly staff - they will take you up to the rooftop where you can kick off your day with drinks and nibbles with a view!

 Grab a copy of the cocktail menu to solve the answers below.

 The missing letters will reveal the name of your next destination.

 What type of gin is used in the Passionfruit Gin Fizz?

 ? _ _ _ _ _ _ _ _

 Which Mad Men character would be proud of one of the featured cocktail concoctions?

 _ ? _ _ _ _ _ _ _

 On which day do the Redskins drink pink?